8ware/awesome-infinite/README.md

 Infinite allows to access statically defined taglists from all screens by moving the desired one to the currently focused screen.
-The previously active tasklist is shelved to a hidden screen so that the usual keybindings can be used to view tags 1–9.
+The previously active taglist is shelved to a hidden screen so that the usual keybindings can be used to view tags 1–9.